 Submitting Assignment # 2: To submit Assignment 2 please scan or take photos of your drawings in order to use the assignment submission tool.
+Please save all images as JPG files, rather than PDFs.
+Image files should be inserted directly into your assignment rather than uploaded as separate entities.
+If you have any questions regarding how to do this, please contact your instructor.
 You must make drawings of the produce; labeled images of the produce will not be accepted.
 As a last resort you can fax this assignment but clarity will be an issue_and your mark may be affected.